Major trauma: Pregnancy

 Trauma occurs in approximately 5% of all pregnancies, and is the leading cause of maternal death.
 Additionally, pregnant women may experience placental abruption, pre-term labor, and uterine rupture.
 There are diagnostic issues during pregnancy; ionizing radiation has been shown to cause birth defects, although the doses used for typical exams generally are considered safe.
 Due to normal physiological changes that occur during pregnancy, shock may be more difficult to diagnose.
 Where the woman is more than 23 weeks pregnant, it is recommended that the fetus be monitored for at least four hours by cardiotocography.

 A number of treatments beyond typical trauma care may be needed when the patient is pregnant.
-Because the weight of the uterus on the inferior vena cava may decrease blood return to the heart, it may be very beneficial to lay a woman in late pregnancy on her left side. also recommended are Rho(D) immune globulin in those who are rh negative, corticosteroids in those who are 24 to 34 weeks and may need delivery or a caesarian section in the event of cardiac arrest.
+Because the weight of the uterus on the inferior vena cava may decrease blood return to the heart, it may be very beneficial to lay a woman in late pregnancy on her left side. also recommended are Rho(D) immune globulin in those who are rh negative, corticosteroids in those who are 24 to 34 weeks and may need delivery or a caesarean section in the event of cardiac arrest.